Masado/django-app-api-4/README.md

 If you are using the "prodcution" version of the web-application you can replace the empty database using the following command:
 'docker-compose -f docker-compose.prod.yml exec -T db psql -U core core_prod < db-groundwork.sql'

+After applying the database copy to the internal database the last step required to use the web application is to apply the recorded migrations.
+To do so, use the following command for the development version:
+'docker-compose exec web_dev python3 manage.py migrate'
+or this command for the production version:
+'docker-compose -f docker-compose.prod.yml exec web python3 manage.py migrate'